DesModder/DesModder/src/preload/replacementHelpers/replacements.md

 Patterns (`*find*` and `*find_inside*`):

-- `$variable` to match any variable, and capture the name for reuse
+- `$variable` to match any variable, and capture the name "variable"
-- `__range__` to match any balanced sequence of tokens.
+- `__range__` to match any balanced sequence of tokens and capture the name "range".
 Greedy, matches up to the next close brace

 Replacements (`*replace*`):

 - `$variable` to use the earlier captured range
 - `__range__` to use the earlier token sequence

+These two syntaxes are interchangeable in replacements: `__range__` and `$range` refer to the same thing.
+They are only different in patterns.